accessibilitywars/zaw2/content/builds/condi-reaper-mm.md

 - If you're in a large group PvE environment, swap to staff to tag lots of targets
 - With {{ trait(name="Transfusion") }} traited, staff will buff all allies.
 This includes your minions
-- Staff also brings more opportunites to inflict bleeding to proc {{ trait(name="Blood Bond") }}, essentially giving life steal to allies

 # Condition Cleanse